jjoschageissler-cmyk/portswigger-labs/18-PT-URL-encode-in-Writing.md

 *PortSwigger Web Security Academy - Apprentice*

 ## Vulnerability
 The website takes a file name and inserts it in the base path where the images are.
 It defenses against path traversal by not accepting file paths containing `../` sequences or cutting them out.
-However it does filter bevore decoding it, so we can encode the sequences and they will slip right through.
+However it does filter after decoding it once, so we can encode the sequences twice and they will slip right through.

 ## Preventions